 I follow other FIRE bloggers too and they all seem to have much more exciting lifestyles than us.
-They are homesteading, RVing, traveling, summiting mountains, building custom home, sailing the seven seas, and enjoying life in exotic locations.
+They are homesteading, RVing, traveling, summiting mountains, building a custom home, sailing the seven seas, and enjoying life in exotic locations.
 Actually, that sounds somewhat exhausting.
-We live a more normal lifestyle and it suits us just fine.
+We live a more mundane lifestyle and it suits us just fine.
 Why didn’t I make a drastic lifestyle change like other FIRE bloggers?
 Read on…

 Why we live a regular lifestyle

 There are a few reasons why we haven’t made big changes in our lives.
 Let’s go through them one by one.
 I will make this short today because I’m taking most of this week off from blogging.
-RB40Jr is out of school and being a dad is job 1 this week.
+RB40Jr is out of school and being a dad is job one this week.
 BTW, he is so happy to have a short break from school.
 It’s amazing how much pleasure kids derive from such a simple thing.
-It’s not like they’re doing much in 1st grade.
+It’s not like they’re doing much in 2nd grade.

 - Mrs. RB40 is still working.
 She isn’t quite ready to retire yet.
 We can’t make drastic changes to our lifestyle until she retires from her full time job.